aseerintiser/quote-generator/README.md

 # Quote Generator

-This is random quote generator project.
+This is a random quote generator project.

 In this project, I made an asynchronous fetch request to a REST API in order to get quotes.